eliashyde/gghat/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gghat is to add functionality to ggplot2, such that hat plots are included in its repertoire.
+The goal of gghat is to add functionality to ggplot, such that hat graphs are included in its repertoire.
 To this end, gghat includes geom_hat() as well as compatible positions to be used with geom_text() and geom_errorbar().